 Crustless Chocolate Pie

 - 1 cup canned unsweetened full-fat coconut milk

 - 1 tablespoon vanilla extract

-- 1 cup (80 grams) unsweetened cocoa powder
+- 1 cup unsweetened natural cocoa powder, not Dutch processed (80 grams)

 - Preheat oven to 325 degrees F. Grease a 9- inch glass pie plate with coconut oil.
 Line it with a circle of parchment paper and grease the parchment paper.

 - Place all the ingredients in your food processor bowl.
 They will reach quite high in the bowl.
 Process until smooth, stopping to scrape the sides with a spatula once or twice.

 - Pour the mixture into the prepared pie plate.
 Bake until the center is set and a toothpick inserted in it comes out not completely wet, but a little moist and with a few crumbs, 30-35 minutes.

 - Cool 2 hours in the pan on a wire rack before slicing and serving.

 - To slice, use a sharp, non-serrated knife.
 Run the blade under very hot water and wipe it with a clean kitchen towel between cuts.
 This will help prevent the knife from sticking and tearing the pie.

 - Keep leftovers covered in the fridge for up to a week.
 Remove from fridge at least 30 minutes before enjoying